synaptics-synap/examples-prebuilts/READMe.md

 1. Add the package file to `wip/gh-pages/your-package/`.
 2. Update `index.xml` (or `simple/` for pip).
 3. Commit and push to `wip/gh-pages`.

-You can automate this using a GitHub Actions workflow (see `.github/workflows/publish.yml`).